njss/Sense.me/elasticviz/notes.md

 ## Import documents

-Elasticsearch terminology : there is an index (we use 'opendata') and inside that, there are documents/items (we use 'statement')
+Elasticsearch terminology : there is an index (we use 'eyedata') and inside that, there are documents/items (we use 'statement')

 Data exists as import instructions for elasticsearch in 'data/', for every